kishiyamat/ntu-ut-ling-vwp/README.md

 [Functions](https://www.cs.utah.edu/~germain/PPS/Topics/functions.html)

 ???
+So why should we make functions?

 If we write every program as one big chunk of statements, there must be a lot of problems.
-If we make functions, it allows us to...
+But if we make functions, it allows us to...
 1. make our programs as a bunch of sub-steps
-   * When any program seems too hard, just break the overall program into sub-steps.
+   * So, we can break the long program into sub-steps, when they seem tough,
-1. reuse code instead of rewriting it.
+1. And we can reuse code instead of rewriting it.
-   * and share some codes with your friend (as Chen-san did).
+   * and even share some codes with your others
+Two more things.
-1. keep our variable namespace clean.
-   * local variables only "live" as long as the function does.
+1. We can keep our variable namespace clean, bacause local variables only "live" as long as the function does.
+   * This may not sound like much, but keeping global namespace is important.
-1. test small parts of our program in isolation from the rest.
+1. Finally, we can test small parts of our program.
    * This is especially true in interpreted langaues, such as R, Python, Matlab, and so on.

 ---